cyberark/conjur-api-ruby/README.md

 * **4.x** Conjur 4 is a commercial, non-open-source product, which is documented at [https://developer.conjur.net/](https://developer.conjur.net/).
 * **5.x** Conjur 5 is open-source software, hosted and documented at [https://www.conjur.org/](https://www.conjur.org/).

-You can use the `master` branch of this project, which is `conjur-api` version `5.x`, to do all of the following things against either type of Conjur server:
+You can use the `main` branch of this project, which is `conjur-api` version `5.x`, to do all of the following things against either type of Conjur server:

 * Authenticate
 * Fetch secrets